nathancunn/nathancunn.github.io/_posts/2018-08-22-gender-pay-gap.md

 While a swathe of promotions for which men aren't eligible may not be ideal for morale you keep this in the 'maybe' pile.
 Let's not be naive, though, you're a profit-maximising capitalist and promoting such a large number of staff will be costly and difficult; top staff are paid so handsomely due to the relative rarity of their skillsets.
 Conversely, lower-paid and relatively lower-skilled workers tend to be more readily replaceable.
-And with that realisation you find your solution and, luckily, it won't cost you a penny.
+And with that realisation you find your solution, one which won't cost you a penny.
 You examine the impact of your plan and discover that it will bring your mean gender pay gap to 0.7% in favour of women and your median pay gap to 0%.
 Your egalitarian plan?
 Fire 20 of the lowest paid female workers and replace them all with male workers.

+Your final staff breakdown:
 | Position (Salary)     | # Males | # Females |
 | -----------           |-----:| -----:  |
 | A (£500,000)     | 6     | 5       |